Please click here for the latest information regarding Benedictine University's response to the Coronavirus (COVID-19) outbreak.

 The Benedictine University Student Handbook covers community-wide and individual student expectations and responsibilities.
 Failure to abide by these responsibilities and any University policies and procedures will be resolved through the Student Life Conduct Process.
 This process is as an educational tool required by the University to maintain a safe environment and instill individual responsibility.

-Benedictine University is a Catholic and an academic community dedicated to the advancement of learning and committed to a philosophy of mutual tolerance and respect.
-Benedictine is a community of people with distinct ethnic, racial, cultural and religious backgrounds.
+Benedictine University is a Catholic and an academic community dedicated to the advancement of learning and committed to a philosophy of mutual acceptance and respect.
+Benedictine is a community of people with distinct ethnic, racial, genders, cultural and religious backgrounds.
 We are also a community with a variety of roles: faculty, staff and student.
 Despite these differences, we are a community with a common interest in creating an environment which encourages the growth and development of all people.
 We understand that such an education consists of both classroom work and the full experience that university life can provide.
-To promote such a learning environment, the University requires each student to accept a Statement of Responsibilities and set of policies while a member of the Benedictine community at the Lisle campus, cohort off-site locations and online, and Springfield or Mesa branch campuses.
+To promote such a learning environment, the University requires each student to accept a Statement of Responsibilities and set of policies while a member of the Benedictine community at the Lisle campus, cohort off-site locations and online, or Mesa branch campus.
 Community members are also expected to observe all current local and county ordinances as well as federal and state laws.

 We encourage students to develop an awareness and sensitivity to their environment by formulating and accepting a personal code which is compatible with the code of the community of which you are a member; that is, the Benedictine Community.
 This means you must analyze your motives and impulses, discover new freedoms and understand the limitations of those freedoms as a community member.
 When a student becomes a member of the Benedictine University community, that student agrees to abide by all University policies and accept four main responsibilities: one’s education to self, colleagues and community, and to the University.
 The following sections detail responsible activities and list actions that are prohibited by University policy.